michaelacook/fullstackjs-notes/nodejs-basics.md

 * commandline flags are a useful way to specify the role of commandline arguments

 ### `stdout` and `stdin`
-* stdout is a property of the global `process` object and represents  a stream where data can be entered into a program
+* stdin is a property of the global `process` object and represents  a stream where data can be entered into a program
-* stdout is also a property of `process` that represents data output from a the current process
+* stdout is also a property of `process` that represents data output from the current process
 * These streams have events that can be listened for, such as 'data' and 'exit'
 * See a small program that uses the standard output and standard input: